sambattis/InnovateHacks/README.md

 # InnovateHacks
+How to use:
+Cd to Frontend Folder
+npm install
+npm run build
+npm start

 General todo (ranked in priority)

 X, Y coordinate and frequency boxes side by side underneath each place, all labeled in placeholder text